js-katas/ember-cli-todomvc/README.md

 # Todo-mvc

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the hello world for Ember, following this [guide](http://thetechcofounder.com/getting-started-with-ember-js-using-ember-cli/).
+I think it is the most updated.

 ## Prerequisites